Crystallization: Nucleation

 Nucleation is the initiation of a phase change in a small region, such as the formation of a solid crystal from a liquid solution.
 It is a consequence of rapid local fluctuations on a molecular scale in a homogeneous phase that is in a state of metastable equilibrium.
 Total nucleation is the sum effect of two categories of nucleation – primary and secondary.

 Primary nucleation

 Primary nucleation is the initial formation of a crystal where there are no other crystals present or where, if there are crystals present in the system, they do not have any influence on the process.
 This can occur in two conditions.
 The first is homogeneous nucleation, which is nucleation that is not influenced in any way by solids.
 These solids include the walls of the crystallizer vessel and particles of any foreign substance.
 The second category, then, is heterogeneous nucleation.
 This occurs when solid particles of foreign substances cause an increase in the rate of nucleation that would otherwise not be seen without the existence of these foreign particles.
 Homogeneous nucleation rarely occurs in practice due to the high energy necessary to begin nucleation without a solid surface to catalyze the nucleation.

+Time-resolved TEM diffraction patterns of ZrO_{2} showing the transition from an amorphous to a crystalline structure under electron beam exposure, evidenced by the emergence of Bragg peaks (or disks).

 Primary nucleation (both homogeneous and heterogeneous) has been modeled as follows: